SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 ### webapp/test/testsuite.qunit.ts \(New\)

-The `testsuite.qunit.ts` file contains the configuration of our test suite.
+The `testsuite.qunit.ts` file contains the configuration for our test suite.
-Although it comes with a set of defaults, it is recommended to configure the used QUnit version so that potential future updates do not break our tests.
+Although it comes with a set of defaults, we recommend specifying the used QUnit version to prevent potential future updates from breaking our tests.
-In addition the `sap_horizon` theme is configured in the `ui5` section where the UI5 runtime configuration can be provided.
+Additionally, the `sap_horizon` theme is configured in the `ui5` section, where you can provide the UI5 runtime configuration.

 The test suite serves as the entry point for all tests within our project such as the previously created `unit/unitTests` (The `.qunit.ts` extension is omitted and will be added automatically during runtime).